Concepts in Azure Event Grid

 If Event Grid can't confirm that an event has been received by the subscriber's endpoint, it redelivers the event.
 For more information, see Event Grid message delivery and retry.

 When using a custom topic, events must always be published in an array.
 This can be a batch of one for low-throughput scenarios, however, for high volume use cases, it's recommended that you batch several events together per publish to achieve higher efficiency.
 Batches can be up to 1 MB.
-Each event should still not be greater than 64 KB.
+Each event should still not be greater than 64 KB (General Availability) or 1 MB (preview).

 - For an introduction to Event Grid, see About Event Grid.